caymandev/rbadata/rbadata/examples/README.md

-# rbapy Examples
+# rbadata Examples

-This directory contains comprehensive examples demonstrating all features of the rbapy package.
+This directory contains comprehensive examples demonstrating all features of the rbadata package.

 ## Example Files